Analysis | In Pursuing Peace, Japan’s Leader Must Also Prepare for War

 Russia’s invasion of Ukraine has raised the stakes.
 Dmitry Medvedev, the deputy chair of Russia’s Security Council, threatened earlier this year that the West’s move to supply weapons to Ukraine was bringing “nuclear apocalypse” closer.
 Kyiv — which briefly had the world’s third-largest nuclear arsenal — gave up the weapons on its territory in 1994 after the fall of the Soviet Union, in exchange for security guarantees.
 It is incumbent on G-7 leaders to make a strong commitment to continued military and financial support for Ukraine to ensure there isn’t a resurgent interest in nuclear weapons as a way of safeguarding sovereignty and independence.
 In the case of North Korea that’s too late, with Pyongyang undeniably having become a fully fledged nuclear power over the past decade.
 And that in turn has led South Korean President Yoon Suk Yeol to recently suggest his country might need to develop atomic weapons, though he has since backed off the idea following a visit to Washington.

 The G-7 leaders will have little difficulty finding common ground on Ukraine, with Kishida showing a much stronger stance than his predecessors.
 And although he warned last year that “Ukraine today may be East Asia tomorrow,” finding consensus on the crucial issue of China’s increasing assertiveness through the region could be trickier.
 The summit in Asia represents a chance to convince the likes of French President Emmanuel Macron and German Chancellor Olaf Scholz, both of whom have made controversial trips to Beijing since the last G-7 meeting, of the risks.
-But more concrete steps might involve the smaller post-summit meeting of the Quad nations in Australia, that Prime Minister Anthony Albanese, Biden, Kishida and India’s Narendra Modi will attend.
+But more concrete steps might be trickier now that the Quad meeting, set to take place in Sydney, was cancelled after Biden elected to return to the US for debt ceiling talks.
+The leaders, which include Australian Prime Minister Anthony Albanese and India’s Narendra Modi as well as Biden and Kishida, will speak in Hiroshima instead.

 The Hiroshima summit also puts into perspective how quickly things have changed since the last time G-7 leaders gathered in Japan.
 At Ise-shima in 2016, China wasn’t even mentioned in the joint statement — now, Beijing’s economic coercion is expected to be a key concern noted in this year’s communique.
 Seven years ago, Japan was still shaken by domestic protests over security legislation enacted in 2015, in stark contrast to the broad support for his military expansion plans that Kishida enjoys now.